ritou/elixir-web_authn_lite/README.md

 # Usage : WebAuthn without Attestation

-If the RelyingParty does not request Attestation, the implementation of WebAuthn is quite simple.
+If the RelyingParty does not request Attestation, the implementation of WebAuthn is quite simple.

 See https://www.w3.org/TR/webauthn/#attestation-convey